KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![Results using RATIO TO REPORT calculation](images/3038282361.png)

-From the data we can see that viewing of Reality-TV related movies is definitely more popular on Mondays compared to other days of the week.
-News is definitely not popular on  Tuesdays, and Monday is the day to sit down and watch a documentary movie!
+From the data we can see that viewing of Reality-TV related movies is definitely more popular on Sundays compared to other days of the week.
+News is definitely more popular on Mondays, and Saturday is a good day to enjoy a crime movie!

-We are starting to get an interesting picture of our customers' viewing habits during the week, so now let's drill into this daily analysis and look at how the daily contributions change within each of the four reporting quarters.
+We are starting to get an interesting picture of our customers' viewing habits during the week.
+The next stage is to drill into this daily analysis and look at how the daily contributions change within each of the four reporting quarters.

 ## STEP 6 - Breaking Data Out By Quarter